CenterForSpatialResearch/conflict_urbanism_sp2022/_posts/2022-04-19-Eljamal-Norgaard.md

 "1913 and 1936 Natives' Land Acts."
 1989. *The Human Awareness Programme of the Association for Rural Advancement (AFRA)*.
 Exhibits D5 and D6.
   Accessed 20 April 2022.
 Available at https://afra.co.za/resources/, and https://docs.google.com/viewer?
   a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnx0c2hpbnRzaGFpbnRyYW5ldHxneDo0ZmFlMDRkNDQwN2MzOWQx.

-Christopher, A.J.
-1994. *The Atlas of Apartheid.* New York: Routledge.

 “A land divided against itself.
 A Map of South Africa Showing the African Homelands and Some of the Mass Removals of People which have taken
   Place.”
 1977. *Mission Basel 21.* Ref. number: KARVAR-31.135.
 [Archives catalogue]: Maps and plans: KARVAR - Various maps: KARVAR-31.
 Type: